jkups/project1/README.md

 ## Brikalot: A Property Investment Platform

-Brikalot is a platform that enables investor to own units of a property by acquiring units they can afford.
+Brikalot is a platform that enable investors to own units of a property by acquiring units they can afford.
 The platform was built with the following tools.

 * Frontend
   * HTML, CSS, JavaScript